 Fake grass may be green in color, but it has a devastating environmental impact and maintenance you might not expect.

-To a lifelong gardener, replacing real grass with fake lawn is nothing short of criminal.
+To a lifelong gardener, replacing real grass with a fake lawn is nothing short of criminal.
 To anyone who’s spent any time around real plants, it definitely does not look like real grass.
-And the thought of covering a yard with a vast plastic shroud made from petroleum products, that chokes the life out of a living soil, rubs up against everything a gardener, never mind an organic gardener, holds dear.
+And the thought of covering a yard with a vast plastic shroud made from petroleum products that chokes the life out of a living soil, rubs up against everything a gardener, never mind an organic gardener, holds dear.

-As the cost of artificial grass has come down and the look has become more realistic (to some), you might be tempted to pull up your lawn or a section of it, and replace it with fake turf.
+As the cost of artificial grass has come down and the look has become more realistic (to some), you might be tempted to pull up your lawn or a section of it and replace it with fake turf.
 But there are serious environmental implications you should consider before doing so.
 Be forewarned: regardless of marketing claims, artificial lawns are not eco-friendly nor are they maintenance-free.

 Why landscaping with fake grass is definitely not green